 Cases should be filed directly with NCPs.
 Cases cannot be filed with the OECD.
 It has no complaints mechanism.
 Where the alleged breach of the Guidelines occurs in a country that has signed the Guidelines then the case should be submitted to the NCP of that country - the host country NCP.
 Where the alleged breach of the Guidelines occurs in a country that has not signed the Guidelines, then the case should be submitted to the NCP of the country where the MNE has its headquarters - the home country NCP.
 Where a case involves alleged breaches of the Guidelines by a MNE in more than one country that has signed the Guidelines, then the NCPs decide among themselves which shall take the lead.
-Finally, where the alleged breaches of the Guidelines occur in a country that has not signed the Guidelines and involve a consortium comprising several MNEs, then the complaint should be submitted to all the home country NCPs.
+Finally, where the alleged breaches of the Guidelines and involve a consortium comprising several MNEs, then the complaint should be submitted to all the home country NCPs.